Associate of Applied Science in Inclusive Early Childhood Education

 - Pass a criminal history background check allowing them to enter clinical settings, as required by Ohio law;

-- Review and agree to comply with guidelines in the Student Associates Handbook.
+- Review and agree to comply with NAEYC Professional Conduct Guidelines.

 - Earn a C or better in the following courses:

-Students are responsible for the following expenses related to participation in the clinical directed practice:
+Students are responsible for the following related to participation in the clinical directed practice:

 - Transportation to and from clinical sites;